porras/rubystdlib/README.md

 [![5 hidden gems of the Ruby Standard Library](https://speakerd.s3.amazonaws.com/presentations/1648cae6655042b09737acd0dfd3ca6f/slide_0.jpg?1442427628)](https://speakerdeck.com/porras/5-hidden-gems-of-the-ruby-standard-library)

-This are the slides, code examples and reference links for my talk *“5 hidden gems of the Ruby Standard Library“*, as presented in [Rubyconf Portugal 2015](http://rubyconf.pt/), in Braga (Portugal), 14-15 Sptember 2015.
+These are the slides, code examples and reference links for my talk *“5 hidden gems of the Ruby Standard Library“*, as presented in [Rubyconf Portugal 2015](http://rubyconf.pt/), in Braga (Portugal), 14-15 September 2015.

 ## Code examples